 Is it possible to buy ready-made turmeric paste?

 If you don’t have the time or desire to prepare turmeric paste but still want to drink Golden Milk daily, you can buy a ready-made solution.
 There are several versions: some preserved in glass, others in paper boxes such as those in which spices are generally found.
-Below we propose a product that we believe is of excellent quality and really practical to use.
+Below we propose a product that we believe is of excellent quality and practical to use.

 How to make a cup of Golden Milk